harelba/q/README.markdown

 Full examples and a beginner's tutorial can be found [here](EXAMPLES.markdown)

 ## Installation
 Current stable version is `1.3.0`.

 RPM + Manual installation exist.
+Debian packaging is in progress.

 Installation instructions can be found [here](INSTALL.markdown)